 published on 18 August 2013

 Based on Wikipedia content that has been reviewed, edited, and republished.
-Original image by Olaf Tausch.
-Uploaded by Mark Cartwright, published on 18 August 2013 under the following license: Creative Commons: Attribution.
-This license lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
-This is the most accommodating of licenses offered, in terms of what others can do with your works licensed under Attribution.
+Original image by Bernard Gagnon.
+Uploaded by Mark Cartwright, published on 18 August 2013 under the following license: Creative Commons: Attribution-ShareAlike.
+This license lets others remix, tweak, and build upon your work even for commercial reasons, as long as they credit you and license their new creations under the identical terms.

 Donate and help us!